 - Responding to director feedback and playtest data

 - Extensive use of “Dunia” and the “Domino” visual scripting language

 I worked on the opening mission for the second act of the game, where the “balance of power” is introduced.
-This is where players must decide which mission giver to side with, either Amita or Sabal.
-The player’s decision will influence the following mission and later, the narrative of the game.
-For this mission, both options used the same map locations, but the player would start at different camps.
+Balance of power is where players must decide which mission giver to side with, either Amita or Sabal.
+The player’s decision influences the following mission and eventually, the narrative of the game.
+For this mission, both options used the same map locations, but at different camps.
 Players would complete a task at their chosen starting camp and finish at the opposing camp, dealing with the consequences of their decision.

 - “Rebel Yell”

 In the final months of development I took part in the first Far Cry 4 podcast, offering some insights into development.